-If order is greater than 0 Dynare uses a gaussian quadrature to take into account the effects of future uncertainty.
-If $\mathtt{order} = S$ then the time series for the endogenous variables are generated by assuming that the agents believe that there will no more shocks after period t+S. This is an experimental feature and can be quite slow.
-A non-zero value is not compatible with either the bytecode or the block option of the model block.
+If order is greater than 0 Dynare uses a gaussian quadrature to take into account the effects of future uncertainty; this is called stochastic extended path, see Adjemian and Juillard (2025).
+If order = S then the time series for the endogenous variables are generated by assuming that the agents believe that there will no more shocks after period t + S. This is an experimental feature and can be quite slow.
+A non-zero value is not compatible with the bytecode option of the model block or model_options command.
 Default: 0.